NEW: U.S. Coast Guard and Jamaica suspend search on Sunday

 U.S., Cuban fighter jets trail aircraft

-NORAD dispatched two F-16 fighter jets from a base in Richland County, South Carolina.
-Another pair of fighter jets from Homestead, Florida, took over around 11:30 a.m. and escorted the plane past the U.S. mainland.
+The unresponsiveness spurred NORAD to dispatch two F-16 fighter jets set from McEntire Joint National Guard Base in Richland County, South Carolina, to investigate.
+NORAD said another pair of fighter jets out of Homestead, Florida – F-15s – took over around 11:30 a.m. and escorted the plane as it continued south past the U.S. mainland.

-The American fighter jets broke off their pursuit 12 miles off Cuba, at which point a Cuban fighter jet took over.
+The American fighter jets broke off their pursuit 12 miles off Cuba, at which point the TBM-700 plane was still cruising at about 25,000 feet.

 Cuba let the U.S. Coast Guard aircraft go through its airspace and gave permission for American “military aircraft, if necessary,” according to an official statement.